 For many people struggling with substance abuse or addiction, recognizing you have a problem is the first step toward health and recovery.
-It is a step that can take enormous courage and strength.
+This step can take enormous courage and strength.
 So can the next step: deciding to make a change.
 The good news is that with support and treatment, change is possible.

 There are many treatment options for drug and alcohol addiction, and no one option is best for all people.
 For some, self-directed treatment and self-help groups are best.
 For others, therapy or rehab may be necessary.
-Medications such as bupenorphine (Suboxone, Subutex) and methadone, which can help ease withdrawal symptoms and block cravings, are an important part of treatment for many people as well.
+For many people, medications such as buprenorphine (Suboxone, Subutex), naltrexone (Vivitrol, Revla), or others are an important part of treatment.

-Which treatment is right for you depends on several factors and needs to match your special needs and circumstances.
+Which treatment is right for you depends on several factors and should match your particular needs and situation.
 It is also important to seek help for any other emotional or physical issues when you get treatment for your addiction.

 Regardless of the treatment option you choose, it is very important that you get support.
 Recovery can be a long and difficult road with many setbacks and challenges.
 You will be more likely to succeed if you have others to lean on, encourage you, guide you, and remind you of the commitment you are making to change your life for the better.
 Support can come from friends and family, people in your spiritual community, health care providers, other recovering substance abusers/addicts, and therapists or counselors.

-For help finding support and treatment in the US you can contact:
+For help finding support and treatment you can contact: